 The case is similar for the beneficiary of a second preference visa petition.
-The son or daughter of an LPR must be unmarried at the time the LPR parent files the immigrant petition and until the
+The son or daughter of an LPR must be unmarried at the time the LPR parent files the immigrant petition and until the beneficiary becomes a lawful permanent resident.
+124 Such a visa petition may, therefore, be revoked if the beneficiary son or daughter married after the LPR filed the visa petition, even if the

 118 But see Corniel-Rodriguez v.
 INS, 532 F.2d 301 (2d Cir.
 1976), holding that the visa petition was not revoked where the beneficiary was not given either oral or written notice that marriage would invalidate her second preference petition; see also Effect of an Annulment below.
+Also a 212(k) waiver may be effective in a case where the visa beneficiary has already entered the U.S. with the visa, and did not have knowledge of his own ineligibility at the time he was inspected and admitted.
 119 Sefton v.
 Sefton, 45 Cal.2d 872 (1955).